MooersLab/writingLogTemplate/README.md

 - Guidelines for debugging the annotated bibliography
 - Graphical Abstract
 - Guidelines for benchmarks
-- Guidelines for using Writing Progress Notebook
+- Guidelines for using the Writing Progress Notebook
 - Guidelines for using a personal knowledge base

 ## Usage on Overleaf